European Tropical Agriculture

 This amount of water may seem high.
-The amount needed to produce 1 kilo of avocados in Spain is less than that of other fruits.
+According to the Water Footprint Network, the amount needed to produce 1 kilo of avocados in Spain is less than that of other fruits.
 For example, apples need 822 litres per kilo.
 Nectarines need 910 litres per kilo and cereals such as maize can use up to 1,222 litres per kilo, more than double that of avocados.

 In southern Spain, the water-related needs of avocados are well below the world average, which is 1,981 litres per kilo.

 María is a young farmer from Málaga, Spain, who grows organic mangoes and avocados and she is one of the promoters of the Tropiterranean movement.
 One of Maria’s main concerns for a viable mango production is water.

 “That’s why we decided to opt for a self-sufficient and ecological water system.
 Here, the months with rainfall are when the plant doesn’t really need water, so we decided that we could leverage the rainwater before it ends up in the sea.
 That’s why we made a channeling system.
 We have feeder channels across the farm that collect all the water and redirect it to a pond.
 In the lower areas, a motor is used to redirect the water, which we then collect in the autumn, winter, and spring and use for irrigation in the summer. “